The historical development of geology as a scientific discipline from ancient civilizations to the

 - ESU library has a large collection of books dealing with history of geology.
 Most of these are cataloged in the 509, 550 and 560 sections in the stacks and reference department.

-This course will be taught in spring semester 2013.
+This course will be taught in spring semester 2017.
 Distance-learning students should enroll through Distance Education with instructor permission.
+Section XA is for graduate credit; ZA is undergraduate.
 In order to receive university credit, students must be officially enrolled and must be in contact with the instructor for course materials and directions.